Problem-informed Graphical Quantum Generative Learning: Quantum Circuit Markov Random Fields

 Next, we validate our model with BBQCs on non-chordal MNs.
-In these cases, the undirected graph first has to be triangulated and turned into a directed acyclic graph in order to consider the corresponding BN.
-Knowing the structure of this BN, one can implement the corresponding BBQC, that is supposed to be able to capture the target distribution exactly.
-However, this process is very costly: the triangulation of the graph itself is a hard problem and it can introduce a large number of edges, that leads to the introduction of additional variables.
+In these cases, the undirected graph first has to be triangulated and turned into a directed acyclic graph.
+Knowing the structure of this BN, one can implement the corresponding BBQC, that is able to capture the target distribution exactly.
+However, this process is very costly: the triangulation of the graph itself is a hard problem, and it can introduce a large number of edges, that leads to the introduction of additional variables.
 Consequently, the corresponding BBQC can have many more trainable parameters and the circuit depth can be significantly larger.

 For this comparison, we considered loop graphs, that are easy to triangulate.
 Since with $0$ parameter initialization, the starting probability distribution is different for QCMRF and BBQC circuits, here we started with random values to have a more fair comparison.
-The number of shots was set to $10^3$ for all experiments along with the size of the training set for the MMD-based optimizations.
+The number of shots was set to $10^3$ for all experiments, along with the size of the training set for the MMD-based optimizations.
 We ran all experiments with $10$ sets of uniformly random factor values and visualized the average performance in Fig.~\ref{fig:loop-exp}.

 All these loop-graphs can be used to implement QCMRF circuits, while to define the corresponding BBQC, the triangulation introduces $n-3$ new edges.
 Due to this fact, the number of trainable parameters along with the depth of the circuit is significantly increased.
 In all cases, our MN-based model reaches similar performance to BBQCs, while having much lower cost of implementation, which further highlights the usefulness of our model class.
 For a deeper comparison between the implementation costs of these models, we refer the reader to Appendix \ref{appendix:cost-analysis}.